lonewanderer27/lonewanderer27.github.io/pages/about.md

 ### Outlook

-Right now, I'm very excited to learn Javascript and it's related technologies like React Native.
+Right now, I'm very excited to learn Javascript and its various front-end technologies like React Native, Electron and Tauri.
 In the following years, I plan to explore the "front-end side" more and become a better-rounded full-stack dev.
 <br><br>

 <div class="row">